satt99/comet46-firmware/README.md

 The firmware was originally developed by [reversebias](https://github.com/reversebias) for the [Mitosis keyboard](https://github.com/reversebias/mitosis) and has been modified to work with Comet46.

-The firmware has been updated based on [repne's branch of mitosis](https://github.com/repne/mitosis).
+The firmware has been updated based on [repne's fork of mitosis](https://github.com/repne/mitosis).
 This update "should" extend the battery life from 1-2 months to 6 months.
 (Actual battery life is currently being tested.)

 ## Install dependencies